-- A. Apply a planning and design approach to buildings that respects and integrates with the natural environment and that maintains or improves the environmental conditions of the site. - B. Contribute to the Federal Sustainable Development Strategy which calls for new federal buildings to be carbon neutral. - C. As often as possible, incorporate energyefficiency solutions into new construction and buildings being renovated.
+- A. Apply a planning and design approach to buildings that respects and integrates with the natural environment and that maintains or improves the environmental conditions of the site. - B. Contribute to the Federal Sustainable Development Strategy which calls for new federal buildings to be carbon neutral. - efficiency solutions into new construction and buildings being renovated.
 As much as possible, make use of ecological and sustainable design, including the orientation of buildings to ensure proper ventilation and the penetration of natural light, the installation of low-water-consumption and energy-efficient systems, permeable roadway materials, green roofs, alternative energy production, and the use of local or recycled materials. - D. Ensure that the proposed design solutions are reliable over the long term and economically sustainable.

-Legal Protection 5.1.8
+5.1.8 Legal Protection